 Research Articles on Canada’s Charitable and Philanthropic Sector

-A series of monthly in-depth research articles on relevant topics in the charitable and philanthropic sector.
+As an active philanthropist and participant, I write a series of monthly in-depth research articles on relevant topics to Canada’s charitable and philanthropic sector.

 Charitable Gifts-in-Kind: Donations With Impact (November 2021)